What are zero-byte files?

 The unit of digital data is a 'bit' (plural: bytes.)
 Most files are comprised of many kilobytes (thousands of bytes) or megabytes (millions of bytes) of information.
 So when one of your documents displays as zero-bytes in size you can safely assume something's gone wrong.

-True to the name, zero-byte files (also called zero-length files) do not contain any data.
+True to the name, a zero byte file (also called zero-length file) does not contain any data.
 For reference, the simplest type of text file--a .txt file created in Notepad--that has a single text character will contain at least a few bytes of data.

 The bad news is that it's very unlikely that you'll be able to recover data from a zero-byte file.
 Also, if you don't realize that there are zero-byte documents in your case you could end up missing out on vital data during document review which your eDiscovery platform's search engine would otherwise have scanned and produced results from.
 It's important to catch instances of zero-byte files, and ideally, your eDiscovery platform will help you do this.